rgalindo33/resume/content/index.md

 I am currently working for Qustodian, an app that delivers highly segmentated messages based on user interests, geolocation and preferences.

-It is a Rails stack extended by several PORO's: service objects to handle business logic, form objects for data modeling and maping, serializers to format the models data being sent to others APIs' ...
+It is a Rails stack extended by several PORO's: service objects to handle business logic, form objects for data modeling and maping, serializers to format the models data being sent to others APIs' and decorators to handle the presentation logic.

-leaving models only the responsability of persistance.

- controllers and models tidy.

-We used serializers to

 The app is written in a clean fashion way, following SOLID principles and has a great test coverage using Rspec and Jasmine.